Earn College Credit Through Youth Options

 - Research course options in Mount Mary University’s course catalog and work with Mount Mary’s Youth Options Coordinator to find eligible courses (Hint: You'll want to do this before submitting the PI-8700 to your school district!).

-How to Apply to Youth Options Program
+How to Apply to the Youth Options Program

 - Complete Mount Mary University’s Youth Options Special Student Application.
-The priority deadline to submit this application is April 15th for the fall semester and November 15th for the spring semester (Hint: The earlier you submit all paperwork, the earlier you may register for classes if approved).
+The priority deadline to submit this application is April 15th for the fall semester and November 15th for the spring semester (Hint: The earlier you submit all paperwork, the earlier you may register for classes, if approved).

 - Submit your official high school transcripts (ACT scores are optional) to Mount Mary’s Admission Office.
 Students must demonstrate strong academic performance to be approved.